ryanblock/update-notifier-cjs/readme.md

-# update-notifier
+# update-notifier-cjs

-> Update notifications for your CLI app
+> Update notifications for your CLI app, maintained in CJS

 ![](screenshot.png)